kakashidinho/HQEngine/README.md

 ----------------------------
 - Included Reflective Shadow Map sample.
 	* This sample implements a global illumination approximating algorithm.
 Currently it runs very inefficiently, since a lot of operations are done at every pixels.
+	* If you cannot run this sample or it shows nothing on the screen.
+You may try to change the renderer to Direct3D by modify this line in main.cpp:
+		* const char renderAPI[] = "GL" to const char renderAPI[] = "D3D9"

 Prerequisites
 ----------------------------